Did Pox Virus Research Put Potential Profits Ahead of Public Safety?

 Evans says the virus-making techniques his team has developed will advance the field of pox viruses and help turn them into new vaccines or therapies for diseases like cancer.

-"To say that somehow we shouldn't take advantage of the technology that's out there — and which is being used in all sorts of different ways in all areas of biology — and put off limits, somehow, one virus" doesn't make a whole lot of sense to me," he says.
+"To say that somehow we shouldn't take advantage of the technology that's out there — and which is being used in all sorts of different ways in all areas of biology — and put off limits, somehow, one virus doesn't make a whole lot of sense to me," he says.

 "I mean, someone had to bite the bullet and do this," Evans adds.
 "But now that I've done it, my colleagues in this field can go forward and do their experiments.
 I'm a big boy.
 I'm used to the occasional bit of abuse rolled at me.
 And it doesn't particularly bother me that much."